KNCT-KPC/RapidHouse/doc/source/about.rst

 ------------------
 Innovative feature
 ------------------
-A innovative feature of RapidHouse is to use a own database by communicating with Internet.
+An innovative feature of RapidHouse is to use an own database by communicating with the internet.
-The database has information that a approximate solution for the server application.
+The database has information that an approximate solution for the server application.

 .. image:: Images/fig-rh-flow.png
     :width: 50%